World Cup stars

 13. Romelu Lukaku (Belgium)

-Much has been said and written about the Belgians’ so-called golden generation – mainly questioning their ability to come together as a team and shake off the perception that they’re a group of brilliant individuals rather than a great side.
+Much has been written about the Belgians’ so-called golden generation – largely mostly their ability to come together as a team and shake off the perception that they’re a group of brilliant individuals rather than a great side.

-If Lukaku continues playing as he did against Panama, particularly in the second half, those questions may be silenced.
-Eden Hazard was quoted as saying that Lukaku was “hiding” in the first half, and that he told him so at half-time.
-Some may consider this further evidence of disharmony in the Belgian camp, but equally it could be seen as the opposite: a captain encouraging one of his major players with some tough love.
-It worked.
+If Lukaku continues playing as he did against Panama, particularly in the second half, those questions could be silenced.
+Eden Hazard was quoted as saying that Lukaku was “hiding” in the first half, and that he told him so at the break.
+Some may consider this further evidence of disharmony in the Belgian camp, but it may actually be the opposite: a captain encouraging one of his major players with some tough love.
+It worked, as the Manchester United man netted twice in a 3-0 win.

 12. Aleksandar Kolarov (Serbia)